DjCrqss/DjCrqss/README.md

 You can find all of my projects and extra work-only projects with their descriptions on my website: https://declanx.com!

 ## 🔭 I’m currently working on
+- Flutter camera app that doesn't apply any post processing.
 - An installable web app that tracks your grades.

 ## 📫 How to reach me